caiannello/Pugputer6309/README.md

 ## Gallery

-The card in the middle in the bwlow image is a Teensy 4.1 in a ZIF socket with a piggybacked audio card, connected to the backplane via the LV Parallel interface card.
+The card in the middle in the below image is a Teensy 4.1 in a ZIF socket with a piggybacked audio card, connected to the backplane via the LV Parallel interface card.
 The USB host connector of the Teensy is connected to the keyboard, but I hope to have some kind of USB hub, eventually.
 ![prototype](https://raw.githubusercontent.com/caiannello/Pugputer6309/main/Photos/Prototype_feb_2023.jpg)

 Graphics from SquareSoft's Seiken Densetsu 3 for Super NES ([Source code](https://github.com/caiannello/Pugputer6309/blob/main/Software/6309/Demos/mana_tilemap.asm))